Free shipping on orders over £50 (UK Mainland & Retail Customers only)

 What Does “Natural” Mean?

-Ultimately, it all boils down to the ethos of the formulator or business selling the products and how they interpret the definition.
+It’s important to recognise that a natural product may have ingredients that span some or all of these categories AND can also contain a small percentage of synthetic ingredients and still be considered natural.
+Ultimately, it all boils down to the ethos of the formulator (the person making the cosmetic product) or business selling the products and how they interpret the definition.
 Each formulator will define where they sit on the natural spectrum and design their products accordingly.
 Similarly, a consumer has the same right to choose which categories of natural they are willing to accept based on their own ethos.
-Of course, this does require a consumer to be a little information savvy and take a deep dive into individual ingredients so as to be well informed.

 Natural versus Organic